 When the participants were asked to cross their arms and mimic the sensation of physical affection, they reported feeling milder amounts of pain.
 Researchers suggest this might be because the brain gets confused about where the pain is coming from when your arms are crossed.

 This is where body pillows can be useful.
 Though they might not be the same thing as being hugged by a loved one, these sleep accessories can be a comforting stand-in, especially if you live alone and can’t work out how to hug your cat longer than the two seconds they allow you to.

 Weighted blankets do a similar job of mimicking feelings of being embraced, which can have naturally soothing, calming effects on the body.
 Research by scientists from the University of Massachusetts reveals that the deep pressure stimulation present in weighted blankets can help slow down autonomic arousal, meaning it has a physiological effect on how our bodies process stress.

 If you can’t hug your friends and family for the time being, or you’re not quite satisfied with the alternate options, there are other ways to stay connected to the ones you love.

 Here are some options that work as temporary replacements for the real thing:

 From figuring out how to hug when you can’t quite hug, to finding a workout you actually like, prioritizing your well-being during this time is going to pay you back in dividends.
 Stay patient with yourself during this time, and remember that we all have good days and bad days.
 Consistent effort and practice are going to get you closer to being your most balanced, and happy self.

-What do you think about the Blog?
+How do you stay connected with your loved ones?
 Share your thoughts in the comments.